The Silent Songbird (Hagenheim #7)

 Since her parents’ deaths, Nym has lived as a slave with one unusual problem.
 An inexplicable ability erupts from her when she’s terrified or furious.
 Storms and lightning explode from the sky and take out her oppressors as well as any innocent bystanders.
 Nym carries memories of their deaths marked into her arms: the owners as rings on one arm, the innocent as an intricate mural on the other.

 When a new owner purchases Nym and reveals that she’ll be trained to use her ability as a weapon to save her kingdom, Nym balks.
-Then she meets the handsome trainer whose skill and ability make her feel safe for … Continue reading
+Then she meets the handsome trainer whose skill and ability make her feel … Continue reading

 Siren’s Fury by Mary Weber

 Nym’s power saved her people, but it wasn’t enough to save those she loved most.
 While there’s still hope, she vows rescue and revenge.
 But to have even a chance, she’ll have to risk harnessing herself to a darkness that may destroy rather than save.
 As Draewulf rallies his armies to march into surrounding kingdoms, Nym and her friends scramble to keep ahead of his plot.
 To understand Draewulf’s plan, Nym must uncover truths about who she really is, facts she may not be ready to face.
-She and her friends must face an even more terrifying question: what if every move they make simply brings the dark wolf … Continue reading
+She and her friends must face an even more terrifying question: what if every move they make simply brings the … Continue reading